 Although large spiders, such as tarantulas, cause painful bites, most spider bites don’t even break the skin.
 In temperate climates, two spiders are to be especially feared: The black widow and the brown recluse.

 The black widow spider is about ½ inch long and is active mostly at night.
-Southern black widows have a red hourglass pattern on their backs, but other sub-species may not (example below).
+Southern black widows have a red hourglass pattern on their abdomens, but other sub-species may not (example below).
 They rarely invade your home, but can be found in outbuildings like barns and garages.
 Although its bite has very potent venom damaging to the nervous system, the effects on each individual are quite variable, unless you’re a male black widow.
 By the way, it’s isn’t always true that the female will eat the male after mating.

 A black widow bite will appear red and raised and you may see 2 small puncture marks at the site of the wound.
 Severe pain at the site is usually the first symptom soon after the bite.
 Following this, you might see:

 - Abdominal pain